-Sages from every tradition tell us that peace has to be cultivated from within before it can flourish in our lives and in the world.
-With stillness, contemplation, deep listening and communion with nature, we will relax and explore the stability and comfort of inner peace.
+Sages from every tradition tell us that peace has to come from within before it can flourish in our lives and in the world.
+With stillness, deep listening and communion with nature, we will relax and explore the stability and comfort of inner peace.

 Peace & Stillness Weekend Retreat

 Please call 805-646-1139 for reservations. $40 plus $12 optional lunch.

 The Incredible Adventure of

 Together we’ll explore the longing for answers and how it captivated the hearts of three remarkable women: Mary Magdalene, wrongly cast as a repentant harlot, but also as a saint and “the Apostle to the Apostles”; Sufi mystic and former slave, Rabi’a al-Adawiyya, who wrote ecstatic poetry 500 years before Rumi; and Yeshe Tsogyal, a revered Tibetan yogini who helped bring Buddhism to Tibet.
 Each of them asked the same questions we ask, and each faced challenges that seemed insurmountable.
 Yet they left a spiritual legacy which helps illuminate the search for inner freedom.

 Our lives are largely conditioned by a mind that sees the world through the lens of the past, or that is preoccupied with what will happen in the future.
 We are rarely alive to the present moment and the wonder of creation.
 Without realizing it, we have become prisoners of what we call Time.
 But in moments of Stillness, the constraints of time disappear and we are given a taste of inner freedom.